learn-co-curriculum/dsc-using-nested-loops-lab/README.md

-## Home Team Players: A third list of dictionaries
+## Home Team Players: A Third List of Dictionaries

 Iterate over the `soccer_match` list to create a new list with the players from ONLY the home team.

+Do not "hard-code" which team this is; use the `'home_team'` key.

 ```python